TanmoySarkar2002/Walmart-Sales-Analysis/README.md

 Data Analysis: Querying the database to analyze sales trends, customer demographics, product performance, and other key metrics.

-The project employs SQL for data manipulation and analysis, focuses present findings and support data-driven decision-making.
+The project utilizes SQL for data manipulation and analysis, with a focus on presenting findings and supporting data-driven decision-making.